Aspects of doctoral training

 As part of your BBSRC training, students will have access to a range professional skills development opportunities:

-Note to prospective students: BBSRC awards studentship funding directly to universities and research organisations, and not to students.
+Note to prospective students: We award studentship funding directly to universities and research organisations, and not to students.
 Departments and supervisors advertise for students, therefore potential students should contact the institution at which they wish to undertake a research degree.
-Universities are responsible for checking students’ eligibility in line with the RCUK Training Grant Guide (see external links).
+Universities are responsible for checking students’ eligibility (see UK Research and Innovation website).